POLICY LL3: BRIDGE MEADOW AND CANAL QUARTER

 - enhance the waterways of river Ouzel and Grand Union Canal as community and biodiversity assets,

-- maximise opportunities to strengthen active travel connections between Leighton Buzzard and Linslade including routes alongside and over the canal and river, including proposed Green Wheel routes, Local Cycling and Walking Infrastructure Plans and improving access to the Town Centre and to local green spaces, and facilitate bus or Digital Demand Responsive Travel use into and through the area.
+- maximise opportunities to strengthen active travel connections between Leighton Buzzard and Linslade including routes alongside and over the canal and river, including proposed Green Wheel routes, links identified in the Local Cycling and Walking Infrastructure Plans and improving access to the Town Centre and to local green spaces, and facilitate bus or Digital Demand Responsive Travel use into and through the area.

-- respond to and enhance the heritage of the area, with careful consideration of local architectural styles and building forms, particularly the heritage of the canal in this area.
+- respond to and enhance the heritage of the area, with careful consideration of local architectural styles, building forms and taking the opportunity to promote the history of the canal in this area.

 This policy covers the areas north and south of Leighton Road bounded to the east and west by the Grand Union Canal and the River Ouzel, around 700m to the east of Leighton Buzzard Railway Station.

-Whilst it is expected that proposals to the north of Leighton Road may come forward piecemeal, over the longer term as change of use come forward in response to changes in shopping habits and/or big box retail provision, the land to the south of Leighton Road ( known as Bridge Meadow) has long been envisaged as a comprehensive scheme ( see CBC Land at Bridge Meadow Development Brief 2012)
+Whilst it is expected that proposals to the north of Leighton Road may come forward piecemeal, over the longer term as changes of use come forward in response to changes in shopping habits and/or big box retail provision, the land to the south of Leighton Road (known as Bridge Meadow) has long been envisaged as a comprehensive scheme ( see CBC Land at Bridge Meadow Development Brief 2012)

 The waterside setting has been considered as lacking the profile it deserves.
 The Grand Union Canal, which links London to Birmingham, and is the longest canal in the country, is well used and supported as a recreational feature through the town but could be better showcased and celebrated, both for its biodiversity and in recognition of its part of the heritage of the town as part of the natural environment as well as its role within the built environment.

-The Development Brief has been used to inform the identification of three areas at Bridge Meadow as follows:
+The Development Brief has been used to inform the identification of three areas at Bridge Meadow, to the South of Leighton Road, as follows:

 Area 1 – Commercial, Retail, and Waterside: This area features Lombard House, a four-storey office building with car parking, a Victorian paint shop building, and Grade II Listed Grand Union House along Leighton Road.
 A two-storey brick building and open storage space are located at the rear.
 The land has several freehold and leasehold interests.

-Area 2 – Jewsons and Retail Area: This area includes buildings along Leighton Road, such as a gym, a Jewsons retail/ trade counter, a petrol station, and a GP surgery in single and two-storey industrial sheds.
+Area 2 – Jewsons and Retail Area: This area includes buildings along Leighton Road, such as a gym, a Jewsons retail/ trade counter, a petrol station and a GP surgery alongside single and two-storey industrial units.
 The rear of the area is occupied by Jewsons, with additional industrial sheds and hardstanding space.

 Area 3 – Residential and Storage: currently occupied, this land contains mobile homes and storage for fairground vehicles.
 There are also several sheds, with the southern part overgrown with vegetation.

-The land immediately to the south of Bridge Meadow is owned by the Greensand Trust.
+The land immediately adjacent to these areas is owned by the Greensand Trust.
 Developers are encouraged to engage with the Greensand Trust to discuss the opportunities for use of this land to enhance the Green and Blue Infrastructure network locally as part of their proposals, including potential Biodiversity Net Gain proposals.

 To see the full Leighton-Linslade Neighbourhood Plan Policy Map, or to find instructions about how to use our interactive maps, please visit our Policy Map page.